Quannguyen-0512/Edu-Drone-/README.md

 # Edudrone: Build Log
+## About the Project
+### Where it started: Edudrone

-I used to run drone workshops for kids, and I'd tell them that underneath everything, a drone is just an ESC, an FC, and motors.
-But I could never actually show them that.
-All I had on hand to teach with was a DJI Tello, which flew great and came apart for nothing, nothing to open up, nothing to point at and explain.
-That gap was what pushed me to build a drone with hardware I could actually open, take apart, and explain, even though it would still need real firmware to fly.
-That part was something to learn properly, not something to dodge.
+Edudrone began as a teaching tool.
+I used to run drone workshops for kids, and I always told them that underneath everything, a drone is just an ESC, a flight controller, and motors.
+But I could never actually show them.
+The only drone I had to teach with was a DJI Tello: it flew well, but there was nothing to open up, nothing to point at and explain.

+So the first goal was simple: build a drone from open, off-the-shelf parts that students could take apart and understand, while still running real flight firmware.
+Before buying real parts, I practiced the fundamentals on a Meteor65 Pro: flashing firmware, binding a receiver to a transmitter, and basic tuning.
+The first build was a 5-inch freestyle quad.

+### The new direction: Rapid Scout, a fire-scouting drone

+When finished my 5-inch drone, I started planning for a new mission that my drone could do based on some interesting features of FPV drone such as GPS mapping and Poshold.

+The idea behind Rapid Scout:

+The drone flies a pre-planned GPS route over the area being monitored.
+A downward-facing camera streams video back to a ground station over WiFi.
+A YOLO object-detection model running on the ground station's GPU looks for fire and smoke in real time.
+When fire or smoke is detected, the GPS coordinates and the frame that triggered the detection are sent to a human operator.

 ## Phase 1: Edudrone - How I Chose My Setup